 Ushna Fawad is a Fulbright Scholar and Master’s candidate in International Educational Development at Teachers College, Columbia University.
 Ushna brings four years of experience advancing education equity through policy engagement, partnership development, and program implementation.
 She is an alumna of Teach For Pakistan, part of the global Teach For All network, where she collaborated with government stakeholders to improve student learning outcomes in an under-resourced school in rural Islamabad, and later led the organization’s fundraising efforts and external relations.
 She has also supported national education reform initiatives with UNDP Pakistan and the Ministry of Federal Education and Professional Training.
 At GCE-US, Ushna aims to strengthen global advocacy for equitable, inclusive, and rights-based education policies, working to ensure that every child, regardless of background, has access to quality learning opportunities.

 Imaani Haque developed her passion for education from a young age.
 From helping friends with their math homework to teaching her grandma how to play video games, connecting through learning always felt natural to her.
-In 2023, as a Writing Center Tutor at her school, she learned to be patient yet supportive, creating a safe space for tired adolescents and helping them overcome foundational knowledge gaps.
+As a Writing Center Tutor at her school, Imaani learned to be patient yet supportive, creating a safe space for tired adolescents and helping them overcome foundational knowledge gaps.
 Additionally, as part of her school's Model UN leadership team, she taught peers about diplomacy while emphasizing essential skills like speaking up for oneself and mastering the balance between leading and contributing.
-She also organized Christmas activities for underprivileged schools in her county.
-Today, she tutors underprivileged kids in her community, teaching everything from civic engagement to dividing fractions.
+Today, she tutors kids in her community in everything from civic engagement to dividing fractions.
 She is thrilled to join the Global Campaign for Education-US Youth Advocate Program to continue her educational journey.

 Ahaana Sabari Rajan is an 8th grader at Cooper Middle School, residing in Fairfax County, Virginia.
 She has a plethora of experience in educational programs, being an avid member of her school community through leading clubs such as Model UN and debate.
 She has organized initiatives to bring extracurriculars and other activities to the collective population, hosting events with incredible turnouts.
 Moreover, she has moved several times and attended schools in various countries, making her aware of the current situation of many.
 She aims to address issues that many pedagogical organizations lack, such as lack of financial equity, special education opportunities, and mental support.